Table of contents

 Why does this matter?
 It goes to the basic credibility of the movement.
 Far from being some outlandish manifesto of a few IT geeks, DevOps is actually quite mainstream in its origins.
 DevOps unites an established IT operations discipline with a proven development methodology—each half of the acronym represents the best practices of its craft.
 And that union mirrors the fact that DevOps integrates development and operations into a single-minded entity with common goals: high-quality software, faster releases, and improved customer satisfaction—again, totally mainstream enterprise concerns.

-What Problems Led to the Creation of DevOps?
+Chapter 3: What Problems Led to the Creation of DevOps?

 How do these disparate groups join forces?
 By subscribing to a common set of principles that transcends traditional discipline boundaries and roles, for example: